dstuessy/tuck/README.md

 # Tuck

-Install (tuck) folder of binaries on Linux.
+Install (tuck) folder of binaries in your Gnome environment.

 Nothing more than a script to prepare an application for use on a unix environment.
 It copies the folder to `/opt`,